vyadh/teamcity-azure-keyvault-plugin/README.md

 Where `<vault>` is the name of the required Key Vault, the same name used in the normal Key Vault URL `https://<vault name>.vault.azure.net`.

+In order to limit the performance impact of the plugin, references can only be defined in parameters (config, system or environment variables) and not directly in scripts.
+Once a references is specified in a parameter, it can be accessed from scripts as usual.

 How the plugin works...
 -----------------------